Inside MetLife’s Digital Transformation: Putting Diversity, Learning and Soccer at the Center

 Open to Learning

-Rivera was able to support another team with his expertise in Java through a MyPath connection.
+Rivera was able to support another team with his expertise in Java by participating in a MyPath project.

 “MyPath actually helps you grow and learn not only new applications, but new technologies,” he said.
 “It also showcases your talents to other areas of the business.
 So that helps you grow within the company.”